Ambulance

 By Lisa H

-As an international couple expecting a baby or a family moving to Germant from abroad, it’s even more important to understand the German healthcare system.
+As an international couple expecting a baby or a family moving to Germany from abroad, it’s super important to understand the German healthcare system.
 So here are the basics you should know.

 This article was written in collaboration with Dr. Claude Grenzbach, who is a pediatrician with a private practice in Berlin-Mitte.
 She provides personalized medical care with the focus on preventive medicine, pediatric pneumology and allergology.